drone1/alt/README.md

 ```
 This command would iterate across all key/value pairs defined in `./reference.js` and translate if needed.

-Here are all supported providers and their required environment variable
+Here are all supported providers and their required environment variables:

 | `-p`, `--provider` | <span style="font-weight: normal;">environment variable</span> |
 |-------------------|----------------------------------------------------------------|